Michael van Koesveld

 Outside of Nous

 Before joining Nous, Michael enjoyed a career in the international humanitarian and development sectors, working with communities in Australia, Chad, Ethiopia, Iraq, Lebanon, Myanmar, Palestine, Somalia and Yemen.
-His career has included leadership roles with the British Red Cross, Save the Children and CARE International.
-He is currently the Chairperson of the Centre for Asylum Seekers Refugees and Detainees in WA.
+His career has included leadership roles with the British Red Cross, Save the Children and CARE International, and serving the Centre for Asylum Seekers Refugees and Detainees in WA as Chair.

-Michael has also been privileged to work as a social worker and counsellor in Australia; working with individuals, families and communities affected by forced migration, mental illness, marginalisation and poverty.
+He has also worked as a social worker and counsellor; working with individuals and communities affected by forced migration, mental health, and marginalisation.
 He holds a Master of Science (security studies, first place) from the University College of London; a Master of Science (humanitarian management, first place) from the University of Liverpool, and a Bachelor of Social Work from the University of WA.

 In his spare time...

-Michael loves travelling with his wife, eating with friends, James Acaster’s comedy and reading with his cats.
-He enjoys horse-riding and making unfulfilled plans to be more active.
+Michael loves travelling with his wife and baby daughter, eating with friends, James Acaster’s comedy and reading with his cats.
+He enjoys horse-riding and is a member of the Mediterranean Garden Society.